Less is More: A Sonnet Sequence about Profoundly Paunchy Poetry as Opposed to Perfect Poetry

 A Homer makes a great big deal of pike

-The royal court he’s singing to in Greece
+Some royal court that’s hearing lines in Greece

 Or Wales–wherever.
 Sitting on a throne